Cyrille37/AndSMS2Web/README.md

 # AndSMS2Web

+The project source code has moved to [FramaSoft](https://git.framasoft.org/Cyrille37/AndSms2Web).
+Bye & Thanks a lot GitHub.

 A simple Android SMS to Web gateway.

 Targeted for at least Android 2.3.3 (API 10) to permit the use of old phones.